 - Work under the direction of psychologists or others who have more education or experience

-- Help determine what type of help their clients need - Work with clients and other professionals to develop a treatment plan
+- Help determine what type of help their clients need - whether it be financial, addiction, mental illness, medical, or stress related help

+- Work with clients and other professionals to develop a treatment plan

 - Coordinate services provided to clients by their or other organizations